 Typically, a client will meet with the therapist once per week, or at least once every two weeks.
 There may be some cases, such as those involving recent or severe trauma, that may require more intensive therapy at the beginning.
 The therapist will provide individual recommendations in your first session.

 What level of participation is expected from me?

 Undergoing CBT requires active participation from both the client and therapist.
 The more open and honest a client is about his/her current issues and struggles, the more progress one can expect to see.
 Homework may be given to individuals undergoing this form of therapy, and as in all forms of therapy, the more work an individual is willing to contribute to their healing process, the greater results they can expect to see.

 Why choose Bhatia Psychology Group?

 Finding the right therapist is a key component to overcoming challenging negative thoughts and behavioural patterns.
-At Bhatia Psychology Group, we offer an initial complimentary phone consultation with our Clinical Director.
+At Bhatia Psychology Group, we have clinical psychologists, registered psychotherapists, and registered social workers who are trained in CBT, among other modalities.
 Give us a call to get started on your journey toward healing today.